SwedbankPay/developer.swedbankpay.com/_includes/settlement-reconciliation.md

 The Transaction List (provided in `.xlsx` and `.xml` formats) specifies all transactions for a specific period, including a summary of transactions grouped by payment method.
 Both formats contain the same information, but the xml file is meant for computer processing while the excel workbook is meant for human interaction.

-The first row contains the name of the PayEx company (e.g. PayEx Solutions AB) that the merchant has the contract with, and the balance report number.
+The first row contains the name of the Swedbank Pay company (e.g. Swedbank Pay Solutions AB) that the merchant has the contract with, and the balance report number.
 The header fields contain a summary of the transactions displayed in the body.

 {:.code-header}
 **Header fields**